Danilo-Zekovic/SJCclubs/README.md

 # SJCclubs
 Just for practice I thought I could build the web app with all the clubs from Saint joe listed
-I imagened this to be organized as SPA
+I imagened this to be organized as Single Page Web Application (SPA)

 To run the app: